 Click to contact our Baton Rouge Car Accident Attorney today

 An injury claim or wrongful death claim may enable you to hold a negligent driver accountable for a failure to yield accident and recover compensation for your damages.
-To learn more about filing a claim, contact a Baton Rouge failure to yield accident lawyer from the Morris Bart law firm.
+Contact a Baton Rouge failure-to-yield accident lawyer from Morris Bart to learn more about filing a claim.

 Louisiana Civil Code (CC) §3492 places a one-year statute of limitations for personal injury claims and wrongful death actions in Louisiana.
-This means that, in the majority of cases, you must file your claim within one year to be eligible for compensation.
+This means that, in most cases, you must file your claim within one year to be eligible for compensation.

 Call our office today at (225) 341-5694 and schedule a free case assessment.